CORMO-RAN: Lossless Migration of xApps in O-RAN: Introduction

 The Open \gls{ran} paradigm---and its embodiment proposed by the O-RAN ALLIANCE~\cite{oran2018building}---has been heralded as the vehicle to bring unprecedented flexibility to 5G-and-beyond \gls{ran} architectures.
 O-RAN promotes enhanced \textit{flexibility} via \gls{ran} disaggregation and virtualization, as well as \textit{adaptability} through data-driven control loops that optimize the \gls{ran} performance~\cite{polese2023understanding}.
 Cornerstones of the O-RAN architecture, depicted in Fig.~\ref{work06:fig:sys_diag}, are the \glspl{ric}, which oversee the operations of the \gls{ran} through closed control-loops at different time scales: near-real-time (or near-RT, between $10$\,ms and $1$\,s), and non-real-time (or non-RT, above $1$\,s). \gls{ran} control is actuated via intelligent applications hosted as microservices on the \glspl{ric}---namely, xApps on the near-RT and rApps on the non-RT \gls{ric}---that leverage \glspl{kpm} coming from the \gls{ran} to perform inference/forecasting or compute policies to optimize network performance.

-xApps enable for the first time self-optimizing and zero-touch cellular networks.
-However, their contribution to the energy consumption of the \gls{ric} computational cluster is non-negligible, especially in large deployments with hundreds of xApps~\cite{maxenti2024scaloran}.
+{\bf \em Existing Issues.} xApps enable for the first time self-optimizing and zero-touch cellular networks.
+However, their contribution to the \gls{ric}'s cluster energy consumption is non-negligible, especially in large deployments with hundreds of xApps~\cite{maxenti2024scaloran}.
 Additionally, the number of xApps needed to control the \gls{ran} might vary significantly from peak hours, when traffic demand is high, to nighttime, when most cells might be in energy-saving mode or even turned off.
 Therefore, even though only a few xApps may be actively controlling RAN elements, many compute nodes would still be active and underutilized, resulting in unnecessary energy consumption.

 In this context, microservice migration---i.e., transferring a microservice from a source to a destination node---is a powerful tool to reallocate xApps across different nodes of the same near-RT \gls{ric} cluster to dynamically minimize the number of active nodes and turn off the inactive ones, depending on the network load.
 While \textit{stateless} xApp migration relies on well-established and low-latency techniques that simply deactivate xApps on the source node and recreate them on the destination node, migration of \textit{stateful} xApps is not as trivial.
 Indeed, stateful xApps (e.g., used in forecasting, beam tracking and mobility management) need to maintain a history of context-based data to accomplish their tasks.
 This data is stored in an internal \textit{state} that must be preserved upon migration to retain control effectiveness and avoid performance degradation.

 In this work, we focus on the lossless migration of stateful xApps and consider two approaches (Fig.\ref{work06:fig:sm_vs_sdl_diagram}): \gls{sm}~\cite{calagna2024design}, and the O-RAN \gls{sdl}~\cite{polese2023understanding}. \gls{sm} migrates xApps together with their state, causing a service disruption referred to as \textit{downtime}, with two variants: \gls{sm}-MR, minimizing resource usage; and \gls{sm}-MD minimizing downtime.
 Instead, \gls{sdl} decouples xApps from their state by storing it in a backend database, making xApps virtually stateless from a migration viewpoint.
 However, this distributed database must guarantee strong consistency, potentially limiting \gls{sdl}'s scalability and feasibility.